 - Bridges can break if fundamental errors are made in the frame structure manufacturing.
 There is a Zirkonzahn calculation tool for dimensioning bridge structures.

 How does the aging process of Zirconia and the involved loss of strength compare with the usual metal ceramics?

 - All frame structure materials age, including metals.
-The bending strength before aging of metal is approx. 500 MPa, of ICE Zirconia approx. 1400 MPa.
+The flexural strength before aging of metal is approx. 500 MPa, of ICE Zirconia approx. 1400 MPa.
 With a theoretical, but so far not proven loss of strength of 30% still remain 980 MPa in respect to Zirconia.

 Aesthetics comparison zirconia/metal ceramics

 - ICE Zirkon frame structures are translucent and therefore aesthetically superior in comparison with opaque metal frame structures.

 How does the durability of Zirconia frame structures including veneering compare with porcelain-fused-to-metal crowns?